Sukuk: Iran

-Although the first use of Islamic financial instruments in Iran goes back to 1994 with the issuance of Musharakah sukuk by Tehran Municipality to finance Navab project, the enactment of Iran securities market law, and new instruments and financial institutions development law was done respectively in 2005 and 2010 to pave the way for the appliance of such instruments to develop financial system of the country.
-The first Ijarah sukuk was issued in Iranian Capital Market in January 2011 for financing Mahan Air company with the value of 291,500 million Rials.
+Although the first use of Islamic financial instruments in Iran goes back to 1994 with the issuance of musharakah sukuk by Tehran Municipality to finance Navab project, the enactment of Iran securities market law, and new instruments and financial institutions development law was done respectively in 2005 and 2010 to pave the way for the appliance of such instruments to develop financial system of the country.
+The first ijarah sukuk was issued in Iranian Capital Market in January 2011 for financing Mahan Air company with the value of 291,500 million Iranian rials.

 Malaysia

-More than half of sukuk issued worldwide are in Malaysian ringgit, with the United States dollar coming second.
+More than half of sukuk issued worldwide are denominated in Malaysian ringgit, with the United States dollar coming second.
 Malaysia is one of the few countries that makes it mandatory for sukuk and other debt papers to be rated.
 RAM Rating Services Bhd CEO Foo Su Yin says the total issuance of sukuk corporate bonds in 2012 was RM 71.7 billion while conventional bonds totalled RM48.3 billion.
 As at 2011, Malaysia was the highest global sukuk issuer by issuing 69 percent of world's total issuances.

 Kazakhstan

 In June 2012, Kazakhstan finalized its debut sukuk which will be issued by the Development Bank of Kazakhstan (DBK) in the Malaysian market.
-The DBK, which is 100% owned by the government of Kazakhstan, is working with HSBC and Royal Bank of Scotland (RBS) to manage the ringgit-denominated issuance which is effectively a quasi-sovereign offering.
-The issuance will be listed on the Kazakhstan Stock Exchange, which has developed the infrastructure to list Islamic financial products such as Ijara and Musharaka Sukuk and investment funds.
+The DBK, which is 100% owned by the government of Kazakhstan, is working with HSBC and Royal Bank of Scotland (RBS) to manage the ringgit-denominated issuance, which is effectively a quasi-sovereign offering.
+The issuance will be listed on the Kazakhstan Stock Exchange, which has developed the infrastructure to list Islamic financial products such as ijarah, musharaka sukuk and investment funds.

+Kyrgyzstan

+Kyrgyzstan introduced sukuk into its securities law in 2016, but the first sukuk (a privately placed mudarabah sukuk) was only issued in 2023, followed by a number of issues of sukuk al-wakalah bi al-istithmar, an investment agency certificate.
+Kyrgyzstan’s government set a goal to make the Kyrgyz Republic an Islamic finance hub.